BlockchainCommons/URKit/Sources/URKit/CBOR/README.md

 ## Encoding

-Encoding a value returns an array of bytes, `[UInt8]`.
+Encoding a value returns a `Data`.
 You can encode with `CBOR.encode(myValue)` or `myValue.encode()`.
 Any type that conforms to the `CBOREncodable` protocol may be encoded.
 You can implement the `CBOREncodable` protocol for your types and then encode as usual.

 ```swift
 CBOR.encode(100)  // --> [0x18, 0x64] of type [UInt8]